Q: What is Work-Study?

 A: An Authorization Form is an agreement between you, the employer and the Federal Work-Study Program.
 You may not begin working until this is signed.
 The authorization form specifies the job title, hourly rate, student earnings limit, employer and work-study shares of earnings paid.
 The agreement stipulates that the employer will be responsible to cover 100% of any earnings paid to the student in excess of the earnings limit.

-Q: When may I begin looking for a job and begin earning my Federal Work-Study award?
+Q: When may I begin looking for a Work-Study position?

 - You have a work-study award;